Employer Guide & Glossary

 For a comprehensive guide to the IRS CODES for completing LINES 14 & 16 of FORM 1095-C click here.

-• NOTE: EMPLOYERS WITH SELF-INSURED PLANS are both sponsor & provider of health cover.
+- NOTE: EMPLOYERS WITH SELF-INSURED PLANS are both sponsor & provider of health coverage.
 In other words, the plan is funded entirely by the employer, who pays for any employee health claims instead of an insurance company.
 These SELF-INSURED employer are accordingly responsible for both FORM 1095-B [as the provider] and FORM 1095-C [as the sponsor].
 That said, SELF-INSURED employers can combine these forms into a single FORM 1095-C.

 If you have questions regarding FORMs 1095-B or C or any other aspect of ACA reporting & compliance, please contact BENEFITSCAPE , the leading ACA specialist.